gbgg/webapp/README.md

 queries about morphological data in a Clojure context.

 The application  uses "live" aama data.
 It assumes that:

-1. Language data in
+1.   language data in
 [Extensible Data Notation (edn)](https://github.com/edn-format/edn) format has been downloaded from one or more of the aama language repositories,
 2.   transformed into [ttl/rdf-xml](http://www.w3.org/TR/turtle/) format, and
 3.   loaded into the Fuseki datastore,

 as described in [aama.github.io](http://aama.github.io), and that the Fuseki server has been launched by the